kubernetes-retired/heapster/README.md

 $ kubectl.sh get services
 ```

-To start monitoring the cluster using grafana, find out the the external IP of the minion where the 'influx-grafana' Pod is running from the output of `kubectl.sh get pods`, and visit `http://<minion-ip>:80`.
+To start monitoring the cluster using grafana, find out the the external IP of the minion where the 'influx-grafana' Pod is running from the output of `kubectl.sh get pods influx-grafana`, and visit `http://<minion-ip>:80`.

 To access the Influxdb UI visit  `http://<minion-ip>:8083`.